 I am also offering couples counseling and pre-marital counseling.
 As a Prepare and Enrich certified counselor I have access to a comprehensive assessment tool that aids couples in identifying strengths as well as growth areas.
 The Prepare and Enrich workbook also provides specific skills for improving communication, developing effective conflict resolution skills, practicing forgiveness/accountability and increasing effectiveness in many other core areas of a healthy relationship.

 As a licensed clinical supervisor I am authorized by the state of Idaho to provide supervision for mental health professionals working towards licensure.
-I am offering supervision as a pro-bono service to the community.

 “When we are no longer able to change a situation, we are challenged to change ourselves.”

 Viktor E. Frankl

 It is perfectly natural to be nervous about meeting with a counselor for the first time.
 Hopefully, knowing what to expect will make the process a little easier.